kinnay/Wii-U-Firmware-Emulator/README.md

 # Wii U Firmware Emulator
 This emulator emulates the Wii U processors and hardware at the lowest level.
 It's currently able to emulate all the way through boot1, IOSU and Cafe OS until hbm.rpx calls OSPanic for some reason.

-This emulator used to be written in a combination of Python and C++.
+This emulator used to be written in both Python and C++.
 You can still find the source code of this emulator in the branch 'old'.

 ## Instructions
 1. Make sure you have a linux system, a g++ compiler that supports c++14 and the OpenSSL library.
 2. Dump the following files from your Wii U (with hexFW for example) and put them into the 'files' folder: `boot1.bin`, `otp.bin`, `seeprom.bin`, `mlc.bin`, `slc.bin` and `slccmpt.bin`.
-This emulator may write to some of these files, use a backup if you want to keep your original dumps.
+This emulator may write to some of these files.
+Use a backup if you want to keep your original dumps.
 3. Create `files/espresso_key.bin` and put the espresso ancast key into it.
 4. Run `make` to compile the emulator